 Phishing is when a scammer sends unsolicited emails asking for personal login info at the guise of requesting updated data from the owner.
 They could also offer “rewards” or “prizes” and gather data in exchange.

 Investment scams, meanwhile, create bogus trading platforms or use legitimate trading brands unlawfully to attract crypto investors.
+Of the crypto losses reported to the FTC, a whooping $575 million were due to bogus investment opportunities.
 While blockchain technology creates a more secure system for transactions, there will always be groups or individuals who will try to dupe the system.
 The best course of action is to never let yourself be forced to send cryptocurrency in advance and be leery of promises and big returns.

 Those who are digital savvy embrace cryptocurrency, and it shows in how the industry garners attention on social media.
 On Twitter alone, there are around 14,000 to 32,000 tweets per day that talk about cryptocurrency.